Luke Steele (musician)

-Luke James Steele (born 13 December 1979) is an Australian musician, singer and songwriter.
+Luke James Steele (born 13 December 1979) is a New Zealand–born Australian musician, singer and songwriter.
 Steele is the vocalist and primary songwriter of the alternative rock band the Sleepy Jackson and is a member of the electronic music duo Empire of the Sun.

 Early life

 Steele was born in Auckland, New Zealand, on 13 December 1979.
 His family then moved to Perth, Western Australia.
 Luke attended Yokine Primary School and Mount Lawley Senior High School.
-Luke grew up in Jandakot with his sister Katy.

 Personal life

 Steele is a member of a musical family.
-His father, Rick, is a blues guitarist and harmonica player.
-Steele's sister, Katy, is the vocalist of Perth indie rock band Little Birdy.
-His brother Jake, also joined the Sleepy Jackson in 2008 playing computer samples, and has played keyboards for the now defunct Perth band Injured Ninja.
+His father, Rick, was a blues guitarist and harmonica player.
+Steele's sister, Katy, was the vocalist of Perth indie rock band Little Birdy.
+Steele's younger brother Jake performs under the moniker Tobacco Rat.
 Steele's other brother Jesse was an original member of the Sleepy Jackson.

-In 2006, Steele became engaged to a magazine editor, Jodi (aka "Snappy Dolphin"), who also joined the Sleepy Jackson for the band's 2008 national tour.
-In October 2008, the couple had their first child, a daughter named Sunny Tiger.
-In 2014, the couple welcomed a son named Cruz.
+In 2006, Steele became engaged to a magazine editor, Jodi who also joined the Sleepy Jackson for the band's 2008 national tour.
+In October 2008, the couple had their first child, a daughter.
+In 2014, the couple welcomed a son.